-The management summary of the Corridor monthly punctuality report is published in the CIP.
+The management summary of the Corridor monthly punctuality report is published https://rfc-rhine-danube.eu/train-performance-management/.

 The Corridor has set up a group within the framework of its organisational structure that is responsible for the train performance management of the Corridor Operations and Performance WG.
 In this group, IMs, RUs and terminals work together in order to make the railway business more attractive and competitive.
-The details can be found in the document: Train Performance Management Rules of Procedure:
+The details can be found in the document: Train Performance Management Rules of Procedure.